-Yes Agree It is reasonable for those with more income to help those with less.
-This is one way to make that happen but it also does not put money in peoples pockets that might be spent on unrelated expenses.
-By increasing council tax The amount CT would have to be increased is minimal and would fall on those with more ability to pay.
-That would leave the money available to spend on schemes and projects untouched.
-A higher rate council tax that was set and then cost of living linked for future rises and falls.
+for those with more income to help those with less.
+This is one way to make that happen but it also does not put money in peoples pockets that might be spent on unrelated expenses. council tax have to be increased is minimal and would fall on those with more ability to pay.
+That would leave the money available to spend on schemes and projects untouched. council tax that was set and then cost of living linked for future rises and falls.
 An element set out for social care that is linked to full employment costs for that sector.
 Current levels of staffing cause a sever lack in facilities for those in need of help on all social care levels.
-An open and well funded independent information service,that helps those in need of help to access information and assistance to gain help or sup A woeful lack of support for people in need in this county.
-A minimal impact on CT payers especially second home owners.
-More finance to support lower income residents and added resources to help those that need support to access it. res Disagree By not spending as much on other schemes or projects Yes Disagree Anybody that is working can pay a % of their council tax and should continue to do so to support small villages By making savings elsewhere Again ludicrous to make people already paying 100% pay more.
+An open and well funded independent information service, that helps those in need of help to access information and assistance to of support for people in need in this county. on CT payers especially second home owners.
+More finance to support lower income residents and added resources to help those that need support to access it. -- -- -- --- ------------- --- --- -- -- --

+Yes Disagree By not spending as much on other schemes or projects Yes Disagree Anybody that is working can pay a % of their council tax and should continue to do so to support small villages By making savings elsewhere Again ludicrous to make people already paying 100% pay more.
 Anybody that works can affford to make a contribution to their council tax Council tax should be paid by all, we all have a need for the services it provides everyone can pay a percentage towards it based on their income.
 Working families who pay 100% of this council tax should not see further increase to find those who don't pay any of it despite them earning an income.
 Wider tax paying families and their children will suffer further and go without as the cost of living continues to rise.
 Yes Disagree The help which it already given is a lot and should be on us working people to manage our money better, it's not fair on the the schemes to then suffer Not sure By increasing councils tax does not make sense as you are proposing to pay the tax for people it's not fair on those who manage there money better to have to spend more so others can live more luxurious